 Chin-chin!
 Choosing alcohol wisely

-NOTE: This article was first published in Winter 2019 in Issue 4 of our Kidney Matters magazine
+NOTE: This article was first published in the Winter 2019 issue of our Kidney Matters magazine

-For people with kidney disease who are on dialysis or on a low-potassium and/or low-phosphate diet, choosing suitable drinks, especially those containing alcohol can be particularly challenging.
+For people with chronic kidney disease (CKD) who are having dialysis or on a low-potassium and/or low-phosphate diet, choosing suitable drinks, especially those containing alcohol can be particularly challenging.

 Some wines and beers pose potential problems around the amount of potassium they contain.
-For those who need to limit their fluid to less than 1 litre (2 pints) per day. including one of these drinks can have a big impact on the total fluid consumed over the course of the day.
+For those who need to limit their fluid to less than 1 litre (2 pints) a day, including one of these drinks can have a big impact on the total fluid consumed over the course of the day.

 The recommendations for alcohol for people with kidney disease are the same as for the general population: not to drink more than 14 units a week (for both men and women).
-One unit is 10ml of pure alcohol.
 Because alcoholic drinks come in different strengths and sizes, units are a good way of telling how strong your drink is.
 It’s not as simple as one drink, one unit.
-For example 1 unit is the equivalent to
+For example, one unit is equivalent to:

 - a single measure of spirits (ABV 37.5%);